atishdixit16/atishdixit16.github.io/content/project/external-project-3/index.md

 ---
-title: Mathematical Modelling of Human-bioheat
+title: Mathematical Modelling of Human Bioheat Transfer
 summary: A mathematical model of human bio-heat equation and assessment of human cumfort in various environment conditions
 tags:
   - Deep Learning